Tommy Thomas (barrister)

-Tommy Thomas (born 1952) is a Malaysian barrister and the former Attorney General of Malaysia from 2018 to 2020.
+Tommy Thomas (born Mohan s/o Keluthara Thomas; 21 May 1952) is a Malaysian barrister and the former Attorney General of Malaysia from 2018 to 2020.
 He was the first practising barrister to be appointed directly from the Malaysian Bar to be the Attorney General, and the first non-Malay and non-Muslim Malaysian to hold this post after the formation of Malaysia in 1963.

 Early life and education

-Thomas was born to Keluthara and Vijayamma Thomas (Dr.) in Kuala Lumpur in 1952 and graduated from Pasar Road English School and Victoria Institution.
+Thomas was born to Keluthara and Vijayamma Thomas (Dr.) in Kuala Lumpur on 21 May 1952 and graduated from Pasar Road English School and Victoria Institution.
 He read law at University of Manchester in 1973 and was called to the bar by Middle Temple in 1974.
 He has M.Sc. in International Relations from London School of Economics.

 Career

 As a barrister

 In 2001 and 2010, Thomas represented Pan-Malaysian Islamic Party (PAS)-led Terengganu and Kelantan governments in two separate lawsuits against Petronas over its failure to pay state oil royalty.

 In 2007 and 2008, he acted for the Securities Commission Malaysia to obtain a landmark High Court judgement ordering the Swisscash operators to pay US$83 million for compensating the investors in the Swiss Mutual Fund, which is known as an Internet-based worldwide Ponzi scheme hatched in Malaysia.

 In 2013 and 2014, he represented Penang government in its attempt to restore local government elections.

 Further in 2016 and 2017, he represented 76 next of kin of the passengers on board MH370 to ask Malaysia Airlines to release 37 documents including investigative reports on the missing flight MH370.

 Thomas was appointed Attorney General of Malaysia in 2018.
 He gave his first speech in Malay as Attorney General on 4 July and received many praises.
 The video of his speech went viral.
 On 28 February 2020, Thomas resigned as the Attorney General in response to the 2020 Malaysian political crisis.
 He submitted his resignation letter to interim Prime Minister, Mahathir Mohamad.